 The truth: Wear what you want.
 We’re just happy you’re experiencing this gem we call home.

 Reusable water bottle: Not only are we saving the planet one reusable bottle at a time, but the tap water in Breckenridge is amazing.
 Hydration is one of the most important things you can do for your body at altitude.
-You’ll see all the primo bottles (Klean Kanteen, Hydro Flask and Yeti), but we accept if you have your favorite Nalgene from high school covered in stickers.
+You’ll see all the primo bottles (Klean Kanteen, Hydro Flask and Yeti), but it’s cool if you have your favorite Nalgene from high school covered in stickers.

 - Smart phone for pictures

-- Ski/snowboard equipment (for the winter… just to clarify)
+- Ski/snowboard equipment

 As the rest of the country swelters in the summertime scorch, folks in the High Country are comfortably basking in Breck’s inviting warm rays and cool mountain breezes while enjoying activities on the slopes… or, while relaxing on a deck soaking in the views of the slopes…. with a refreshing mixy in hand.
 Why do these ten short weeks cause Breckenridge-lovers to fall even harder for these perfect peaks?
 Mother Nature serves up summer in Summit on a silver platter of ideal weather for all who enjoy having fun in the sun (which means there’s no need to roast in unbearable heat or lock yourself away in an air-conditioned basement).
 Because you guys rock, the BOB staff scrupulously scoured local watering holes and lapped up countless cocktails in the name of research, enabling us to confidently bring you the best of Breck’s summertime bevvys.
 It’s a tough job, but someone’s got to do it, and we would never let you down.